Far-Beyond-Dev/Horizon-Plugin-UE5/README.md

 # Horizon WebSocket Plugin for Unreal Engine 5

-A simple, lightweight WebSocket client implementation for Unreal Engine 5, designed for real-time communication with custom servers.
-Built with a clean, straightforward architecture inspired by SocketIOClient.
+A simple, lightweight WebSocket client implementation for Unreal Engine 5, designed for real-time communication with Horizon.

 ## 🚀 Key Features